Savannah Guthrie asks for prayers after her mother’s disappearance. Here are key questions surrounding the investigation

 “This isn’t somebody who wandered off,” Nanos said.

 “We also have some things at that scene that indicate to us that she was removed from that scene against her will.
-I can’t go into all those details,” Nanos said, saying it’s to protect the integrity of the case.
+I can’t go into all those details” to protect the integrity of the case, Nanos said.

-He also declined to give information about whether it appears Guthrie was hurt during the incident.
+He also declined to say whether it appears Guthrie was hurt during the incident.

+Investigators are analyzing DNA evidence found at the scene, the sheriff told CNN affiliate KVOA.

 Asked by CNN whether Guthrie could have been part of a kidnapping-for-ransom plot, given her daughter’s high profile, Nanos said that is not the direction investigators are taking, but “we’ll never rule it out.”

 Right now, “time is very critical” in finding her, the sheriff said at the news conference.
-Guthrie takes daily medication that “could be fatal” for her to go without, he said.
-However, there is no indication there is a threat to the public, Nanos said.
+Missing her daily medication “could be fatal” for Guthrie, he said.

 Who’s involved in the investigation?

-Local law enforcement is leading the investigation, and FBI agents from across Arizona are “fully engaged” and offering numerous technical resources to local authorities, a law enforcement source familiar with the investigation told CNN.
+Local authorities are leading the investigation, and FBI agents from across Arizona are “fully engaged” and offering technical resources, a law enforcement source familiar with the investigation told CNN.
 This includes assisting with analysis of data from cell phone towers near the Guthrie home.

 A priority for investigators right now is downloading security footage from the house, he said.
 Private companies such as Google and Apple have also been offering assistance, the sheriff said.